ajuggler/ppp-notes/first-time-setup.md

 # First Time Setup

-The following is the step-by-step procedure that I followed for the inital setup on a MacBook running MacOS Catalina.
+The following is the step-by-step procedure that I followed for the inital setup on a MacBook running *MacOS Catalina*.

 ## Nix setup